-All activity on the Wall is separated from LiveTherapy.
-This means that you should not assume that your therapist is aware of any activity that you engage in on the Wall either prior to commencement of therapy or between therapy sessions.
-It is your responsibility to update the therapist on anything significant that has occurred in this regard between sessions.
+All activity on the SupportNetwork is separate from LiveTherapy.
+So you should not assume that your therapist is aware of any of your activity on the SupportNetwork.
+It is your responsibility to update your therapist on anything significant that has occurred between sessions.

 4. Is therapy right for me and how do I choose my therapist?

-Talking therapy can help anyone improve their understanding of themselves and improve the quality of their lives.
-It can be particularly useful if you are struggling with emotional health problems or difficult life experiences, or are stuck in an unsatisfactory place in your relationships, home or work life.
+Talking therapy can help anyone improve their understanding of themselves, and their quality of life.
+It can be particularly useful if you are struggling with emotional health problems or difficult life experiences.
+These may include issues with your relationships, home or work life.

-6. What happens if I am in crisis or my therapist considers I pose a risk to myself or others?
+6. What happens if I am in crisis, or my therapist believes I pose a risk to myself or others?